fbpx

 • 40B and 7B parameter models: The TII has released two Falcon models, which are trained on 40B and 7B parameters.

-• Fine-tuned for chatting: The Falcon-40B-Instruct model is fine-tuned for most use cases, including chatting.
+• Fine-tuned for chatting: The Falcon-40B-Instruct model is fine-tuned for most use cases, including chat.

 • Works in multiple languages: The Falcon model has been primarily trained in English, German, Spanish, and French, but it can also work in Italian, Portuguese, Polish, Dutch, Romanian, Czech, and Swedish languages.

-LLaMA is a series of best large language models developed by Meta.
-The models are trained on a massive dataset of text and code, and they are able to perform a variety of tasks, including text generation, translation, summarization, and question-answering.
+LLaMA is a series of the best large language models developed by Meta.
+The models are trained on a massive dataset of text and code, and they can perform a variety of tasks, including text generation, translation, summarization, and question-answering.

 Key features of LLaMA